hkreuter/eye-able-oxid-module/README.md

 In a Demo-mode Eye-Able® Assist can be used with a limited amount of functionalities.
 To get the full Eye-Able® Assist Software functionalities you need to purchase a license from us.
 The full license lets you customize Eye-Able® Assist so that it will fit to your corporate design.
 For more Information check out our <a href="https://eye-able.com/assist/" target="_blank">Website</a> or contact us under [info@eye-able.com](mailto:info@eye-able.comt) website and contact us!

+### Configuration

+As of Eye-Able® Assist version 3, no configuration is required but is still possible.

+In the Administrator Panel, do not change the Eye-Able® report API URL and the Eye-Able® API key unless explicitly instructed to do so by Eye-Able®

 ### Installation Process